StailiAbdessalam/laravel-vuejs-test/README.md

 - UI/UX (as you prefer)

 #### Backend
-- Create fake different users with role and permissions (you use Spatie Permissions)
+- Create fake different users with role and permissions[read, edit, create] (you use Spatie permissions)
+    - 1 user admin(Ader solution): have all permissions
+    - Other users : have read
 - Create migrations for categories with fake data (id, name, image)
 - Create migrations articles ( id ,name, has one category, image, description)
 - Article unit test